 Do you hire outside of the articling intake period?

 Due to the rotation schedules of our students, we cannot accommodate hiring any students outside of the two hiring streams for summer students and articled students.

 Will I be required to record my time?

 Articled students are required to record and track their time.
 Timekeeping is an extremely important skill for students to learn prior to being called to the Bar.
 The Chair of the Articled Student Committee and Articled Student Manager monitor each students’ timekeeping to ensure they find the right balance of making the most of their articling year and not taking on too heavy of a workload.

 Students receive both formal and informal feedback regularly throughout the articling year from their Principal, the Chair of the Articled Student Committee, Manager of Articling and directly from lawyers they work with.
 Formal feedback is provided through an evaluation form completed by assigning lawyers upon the completion of substantial assignments and provides students with useful and constructive information on their individual strengths and areas where further development is needed.
 Students meet with their Principal to review and discuss the evaluations before they are provided to the Chair and Manager.

 Is the articling position in Victoria or Vancouver?

 We have positions available in both Victoria and Vancouver for our year-long articled students, as we have offices in both cities.
 Of the seven or eight students that we hire in a year, we have typically been able to accommodate two students in Vancouver, with the remainder comprising the cohort in Victoria.
-If you have any questions as to which city you believe would be the best fit for you, please don’t hesitate to contact Tom Daly, Articled Student Manager, Barbara Carmichael, Chair of the Articling Student Committee, or a member of the Articled Student Committee.
+If you have any questions as to which city you believe would be the best fit for you, please don’t hesitate to contact Hailey Nelson, Articled Student Manager, Barbara Carmichael, Chair of the Articling Student Committee, or a member of the Articled Student Committee.